 Shabbat

 Sixth & I’s Shabbat services are designed to create community for people in their 20s and 30s through spiritually uplifting experiences.
-Whether you participate in person or virtually from our Facebook page, our staff is happy to help find the best match for you.
-For in-person services, be sure to register in advance, and sign up for our Sixth & Spiritual newsletter for updates.
-Check out our regular offerings.
+Be sure to register in advance, and sign up for our Sixth & Spiritual newsletter for updates.
+If you want to learn more about the prayers you’ll hear at services, check out our music library.

 Friday Night Services

-This inclusive service led by Rabbi Aaron or Rabbi Nora blends contemporary and traditional elements for an experience that feels both familiar and fresh.
+Held on the second and third Fridays, this inclusive service led by Rabbi Aaron or Rabbi Nora blends contemporary and traditional elements for an experience that feels both familiar and fresh.
 Uplifting music and the rabbi’s thought-provoking sermon combine for a welcoming one-hour service that’s a good fit for those new to Shabbat or those looking for space to wind down and reflect.
+This in-person service also streams live on our Facebook page.

 Holidays